nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Class 13 - Operands.md

 | **Exceptional Execution**                             | **Regional Execution Mode**                |
 | Special handling behaviour                            |                                            |
 | - On Chip, in the OS, and in your program             |                                            |
-- How is the node changed
+- How is the node changed and stored?
+	- There is a setting - the node register
+	- Classic example:
+		- Divide by 0 triggers exceptional 1 node.